amotoki/vm-easy-deploy/README.md

 Template-based VM deployment tool on a VM environment using libvirt.

 This tool is intended to use on a single host.
-If you want tools like this, I recomment to use IaaS stack such as OpenStack.
+If you want similar tools for multi host environment, I recommend to use IaaS stack such as OpenStack.

 ## Prerequites